Workshop Series — Topic Presentations for High School Students

 Rick has worked in various fields including physical and health education, pharmaceutical sales, collegiate coaching (Division 1 and II for Swimming), and higher education administration.

+You can click here to download the workshop tri-fold brochure in PDF format.
+Workshops can be tailored for individual school needs.
 To schedule a workshop or request for further information, please contact:

 Dr. Keely Camden, Dean, College of Education